GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

   * A cover page that includes the title of the final solution, organization and contact information of the submitter(s), and the Challenge category that your solution will address.
 Limit one (1) page.

   * A final paper describing the solution.
 The paper must be a single PDF file with at least 1-inch margins.
 Font size must be no smaller than 11-point font.
-The paper must be written in English and not exceed six (6) pages.
+The paper must be written in English and not exceed six (6) pages, single spaced.
 The paper must contain a title, abstract, a clear description of the solution, a summary of methods, evidence of validation, and how the solution meets the Challenge requirements.
 Include figures/illustrations where appropriate; figures/illustrations will count toward the six (6) page limit.
 Provide references as appropriate; references do not count toward the page limit.

   * A five (5) minute video that demonstrates the solution and evidence of validation, uploaded to YouTube.
 URL to the video should be included in the final paper.